 It’s even possible to reach out to a specific group of people by using SMS in combination with geolocation to deliver the warning to those within the vicinity of a certain mast or in a specific area in the city (this is a special feature that is usually reserved for emergency services and similar critical communication providers).

+IP geolocation is a valuable service to pair with and is common in weather apps and emergency communication tools because it allows for delivering highly targeted messages.
 This can ensure that the right people get the relevant information without causing panic amongst those to who the information does not pertain.

 With a 98% open rate, of which 95% are opened within the first 5 minutes, SMS can deliver critical information in a timely manner.